isomerpages/moe-changkatchangisec/_experience-at-changkat/Sec One Registration.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Students are supposed to report to the school by&nbsp;<strong>7.50 am</strong>.
-Please arrive at least 10-minute earlier.</p>
+Please arrive at least 10 mins earlier.</p>
 </li>
 <li>
 <p>Students are to bring their water bottle, snacks, writing materials and